jessepav/libgdx-wiki-old/Using-libGDX-with-Kotlin.md

 #### Note for Intellij users

-If you let Intellij to automatically configure `build.gradle` for you, and you choose Kotlin 1.1 or higher version, it would add this dependency:
+If you made Intellij automatically configure `build.gradle` for you, and chose Kotlin 1.1 or higher version, it would add this dependency:

     dependencies {
         compile "org.jetbrains.kotlin:kotlin-stdlib-jre8:$kotlinVersion"